jacobpatterson1549/bitty-bingo/README.md

 ### go dependencies

-[boombuler/barcode](https://github.com/boombuler/barcode/) is used to generate QR codes for boards as the center "free cell"
+[boombuler/barcode](https://github.com/boombuler/barcode/) is used to generate bar codes for boards as the center "free cell"

 ## Testing